Wondering what the differences are between brisket and pastrami?

 Pastrami vs Brisket – What’s the Difference?

-Let’s explore the differences and similarities between pastrami and brisket.
+Let’s explore the six main differences and similarities between pastrami and brisket.

 Country of Origin